autistic-symposium/blockchain-science-py/trading-bots-and-scripts/cointegration/README.md

 ```
 1. search for possible crypto perpetual derivative contracts that can be longed/shorted
 2. calculate what pairs are cointegrated (by price history)
-3. check the latest z-score signal, longing when zscore < 0
+3. check the latest z-score signal, longing when z-score < 0
 4. if the asset is "hot", confirm the tokens that are longing vs. shorting, and initial capital
 5. in any case, average in limit orders or place market orders
 6. also, continue monitoring the z-score for close signals in the future